nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Information Box

 <div markdown="span" class="alert alert-info">:information_source: **Info:**
-This provides some additional information that may be useful for Jedi users.
+This provides some additional information that users are recommended to know.
 </div>

 ### Tip Box